DEFRA/water-abstraction-team/releasing/sign_off.md

 > A release candidate can be one or more repos being shipped to production.

-The following process will need to be done individually for each repo in a release candidate.
+The following steps need to be done for each repo in a release candidate.

 - [Check for outstanding dependency PRs](#check-for-outstanding-dependency-prs)
 - [Check for missing labels](#check-for-missing-labels)